Worst-Case Services and State-Based Scheduling: Feasible Schedules

-Intuitively, $v_\text{F}^{[\Omega]}(\beta_\mu)$ is fair in that it gives each vertex, each enforcing a unique flow-by-flow priority order, an equal weight.\footnote{The definition of $v_\text{F}^{[\Omega]}(\beta_\mu)$ coincides with that of the Shapley value from cooperative game theory.
-In particular, for all $\omega\in\Omega$, it is easy to verify that
+Intuitively, $v_\text{F}^{[\Omega]}(\beta_\mu)$ is fair in the sense that it gives all vertices, each enforcing a unique flow priority order, an equal weight.\footnote{In fact, $v_\text{F}^{[\Omega]}(\beta_\mu)$'s definition coincides with that of the {\it Shapley} value from cooperative game theory.
+More specifically, it is easy to verify that

-which is the classical formulation of the Shapley value. }
+which is the classical formulation of the {\it Shapley} value. } Of course, (\ref{E:fair}) may not result in an integral point, in which case, it needs to be rounded.